Imbolc

-Observed by Witches in early February (at least, in the Northern Hemisphere) Imbolc sits between the deep dark of winter and the first visible signs of Spring.
+Observed by Pagans, Witches and groundhog enthusiasts in early February (at least, in the Northern Hemisphere) Imbolc sits between the deep dark of winter and the first visible signs of Spring.
+Imbolc rituals centre handcraft, tending fires, keeping the hearth, looking for first signs of change.
+At Imbolc we practice keeping hope alive.
 Imbolc meaning is for each celebrant to craft for themselves, because at it's heart it is a celebration of attention — to the first milk, the first moments of melt, to what is the Sun and Moon for you, to what's fragile, to what asks for care before it can grow.

-For Witches, poets, farmers, and hearth-keepers across time, Imbolc has been a moment to tend fire, clean the home, honour the unseen work of roots and bodies, and commit again to living in relationship with land, community, and change.
+For Witches, poets, farmers, and hearth-keepers across time, Imbolc has been a moment to honour the unseen work of our more than human kin, of lambs and roots and bodies, and to commit again to living in relationship.

 This isn't a festival of urgency.